Facts and statistics

 - There are many different causes (reasons) why someone might develop epilepsy.
 Sometimes a cause for epilepsy can be found (for example a head injury) but sometimes the person’s epilepsy starts ‘out of the blue’ and the cause cannot be found.

+Did you know that Saint Valentine is the patron saint of people with epilepsy?
 Some famous people who have had epilepsy include the Roman Emperor Julius Caesar and the artist Vincent Van Gogh.
 More recently the actor Danny Glover, Rabbi Lionel Blue and rugby player Dean Ryan.

 People's experiences of epilepsy